Beef Taco Wrap Recipe

 This recipe is fairly basic, and from some of the photos, you can see I left the lettuce out of my tacos (I sometimes prefer them without).

-My wife was following a gluten-free diet at the time of writing this, so she used some lettuce leaves instead of tortillas to hold her ingredients.
-Another way of making some lettuce wrap tacos.
+My wife was trying a gluten-free diet at the time of writing this, so she used some lettuce leaves instead of tortillas to hold her ingredients.
+Another way of making some lettuce wrap tacos

 We used to love eating at our favourite Mexican restaurant in Gouda, the Netherlands called Xochimilco.
-Their tacos and fajitas are just wonderful and we will definitely drop in again there if and when we get back to visit.
+Their tacos and fajitas are just wonderful.
+We always drop in there when we go back to Gouda to visit.

 You can eat this dish as an appetizer or as a main dish.
 Just make sure you choose the right size of tortilla, depending on whether it is an appetizer or main dish.